Teeth Whitening Market Size and Share

 Key Report Takeaways

-By product type, whitening toothpaste led with 42.5% of teeth whitening market share in 2024; whitening strips and films are projected to expand at a 4.12% CAGR through 2030.
+- By product type, whitening toothpaste led with 42.5% of the teeth whitening market share in 2024; whitening strips and films are projected to expand at a 4.12% CAGR through 2030.

-By end user, the individual/at-home segment accounted for 68.67% of the teeth whitening market size in 2024, while dental clinics are advancing at a 3.94% CAGR to 2030.
+- By end user, the individual/at-home segment accounted for 68.67% of the teeth whitening market in 2024, while dental clinics are expected to grow at a 3.94% CAGR through 2030.

 Global Teeth Whitening Market Trends and Insights